fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-07-Blazor-AWS-cost-usage.md

   - AWS
   - Elastic Beanstalk
 ---
 In the [latest post](/blazor-aws-elastic-beanstalk-cost-usage/) we explore a possibile way to deploy a Blazor WebAssembly.
-Now, I would like to check how much will cost the solution.
+Now, I would like to check how much will cost the solution and look at the AWS services.

 The solution, requires usage of different services:
 - CodeBuild